karlstolley/rhet-dh/chapter.md

       create      app/views/users/new.html.erb
       create      app/views/users/_form.html.erb

-Based on one command, Rails has generated this particular scaffold according to my specifications for the data that will make up the User model.
-By invoking ActiveRecord, Rails’s native Object-Relational Mapping (ORM) module, it has created a recipe (called a *migration*) that specifies how the User object will be mapped to a database table.
-But unlike Drupal and WordPress, which have traditionally specified a specific database (MySQL), Rails is equipped to connect to and create in many different databases the tables specified in the app.
-By default, Rails uses an embedded database called SQLite; this is helpful in development, as there are no usernames, passwords, or special connection instructions required for the SQLite database.
+Based on one command, Rails has generated this particular MVC scaffold based on my specifications for the data that will make up the User model (I have removed many lines of output that are beyond the scope of this chapter).
+By invoking ActiveRecord, Rails’s native Object-Relational Mapping (ORM) module, it has created a recipe (called a *migration*, the file inside of `db/migrate`) that specifies how the User object will be mapped to a database table.
+Unlike Drupal and WordPress, which have traditionally specified a specific database (MySQL) with pre-determined columns, Rails is equipped to connect to and create in many different databases the tables specific to an app.
+(By default, Rails uses an embedded database called SQLite.)

-The Model code that Rails has generated in the `app/models/user.rb` file is quite minimal:
+The Model code that Rails generated in the `app/models/user.rb` file is quite minimal:

     # app/models/user.rb
     class User < ActiveRecord::Base
       attr_accessible :bio, :firstname, :lastname, :username
     end

-Just three lines that define the User class, and allow throughout the rest of Rails access to the four attributes that I specified.
-If someone wishes to show the record for a particular user, this portion of the controller code would be invoked (I have omitted the other CRUD methods):
+Just three lines that define the User class, and allows the rest of the Rails app to access to the four data attributes that I specified.
+If someone wished to see the record for a particular user, this portion of the controller code would be invoked (for brevity, I have omitted the other CRUD actions):

     # app/controllers/users_controller.rb
     class UsersController < ApplicationController

-      # GET /users/1
-      # GET /users/1.json
       def show
         @user = User.find(params[:id])